 VERY Short Bio

 M. Allen Cunningham, author of: 4 novels, 1 short story collection, 1 book of essays on the creative life, 1 book of cultural criticism.
 Editor of: 1 volume of Henry David Thoreau's most humorous writing.
 Many publications in journals, newspapers, and magazines.
 Contributing editor for the northwest literary journal Moss.
 Recipient of fellowships, grants & residencies.
-Recently joined the English Department at Portland State University to teach creative writing.
+Adjunct Assistant Professor of English at Portland State University, where he teaches creative writing (starting spring 2019).

 M. Allen Cunningham is the author of seven books, including the American Booksellers Association #1 Indie Next novel The Green Age of Asher Witherow (Unbridled Books, 2004); an experimental biographical novel about Rainer Maria Rilke entitled Lost Son (Unbridled Books, 2007); and Partisans (Atelier26, 2015), a samizdat novel about unbridled surveillance, constant war, and maddening technological upheaval, which was a Finalist for the Flann O'Brien Award for Innovative Fiction.
-Cunningham's new novel Perpetua's Kin will appear in September 2018.
-He has also published two volumes of nonfiction, has written regularly for The Oregonian, and recently edited and wrote the introduction for Funny-Ass Thoreau, a collection of humorous writing from the author of Walden.
+Cunningham's new novel Perpetua's Kin appeared in the fall of 2018 and was named among the Most Anticipated Titles of the season in New York Magazine.
+Cunningham has also published two volumes of nonfiction, has written regularly for The Oregonian, and recently edited and wrote the introduction for Funny-Ass Thoreau, a collection of humorous writing from the author of Walden.
 Cunningham's work has appeared in many distinguished national and regional literary publications such as The Kenyon Review, Glimmer Train, Tin House, Alaska Quarterly Review, Oregon Humanities Magazine, and Poets & Writers.
 The recipient of residencies at the Yaddo Colony and multiple fellowships and grants, including a 2018 Project Grant from the Regional Arts & Culture Council, Cunningham founded the award-winning literary publishing house Atelier26 and is a contributing editor for Moss literary journal.
-He holds an MFA from Cedar Crest College's Pan-European Master of Fine Arts Program, and recently joined the English Department at Portland State University to teach creative writing.
-Over the past 14 years, Cunningham has taught many workshops and seminars, and lectured widely in public and university settings including Portland State University, Oregon State University, California State University East Bay, and countless public libraries.
+He holds an MFA from Cedar Crest College's Pan-European Master of Fine Arts Program, and is an Adjunct Assistant Professor of English at Portland State University, where he teaches creative writing (starting spring 2019).
+Over the past 15 years, Cunningham has taught many workshops and seminars, and lectured widely in public and university settings including Portland State University, Oregon State University, California State University East Bay, and countless public libraries.
 He also facilitates the Atelier26 Creative Writing Workshops, designs and teaches courses for Portland's Literary Arts, and serves as lecturer and thesis advisor in the Pan-European MFA Program.

 Books: Cunningham published his debut novel, The Green Age of Asher Witherow (Unbridled Books), at age 26.
 Set in nineteenth-century Northern California, The Green Age served as the inaugural title for independent publisher Unbridled Books, was widely acclaimed, was selected by the American Booksellers Association as a #1 Indie Next Pick, was a Finalist for the Indie Next Book of the Year Award in a shortlist with Marilynne Robinson’s Gilead, Philip Roth’s The Plot Against America, and Joyce Carol Oates' The Falls, was named a “Best Book of the West” in the Salt Lake Tribune, and was dubbed a "Regional Classic" by the Mountain & Plains Booksellers Association.
 Foreword Reviews praised The Green Age as "a feat reminiscent of William Styron's Lie Down in Darkness," and later called Cunningham "one of America's most promising voices."
 Pulitzer Prize winner Robert Olen Butler called the novel "a startling accomplishment," and Booklist said it "displays a mastery that is surprising in a novelistic debut."
 The Green Age was published in Germany, Austria, and Switzerland by Atrium Verlag.
 Audible released an audio edition in 2014.